bustroker/shirka.domotics/readme.md

 **ALL PORTS AND ENDPOINTS ARE REFERING TO VAGRANT VM's, UNLESS SPECIFIED OTHERWISE**

-### Full run with docker-compose
+### Run
-Run
+Build and run all the components with docker-compose
 ```
 cd <root-folder>
 docker-compose up --build
 ```

 Nodered is in `localhost:1880`.
-Open a browser **in the host machine** in localhost:1880 to access nodered.
-The port 1880 from vagrant VM is mapped to port 1880 in host machine.
+Open a browser in the host machine (outside VM) in `localhost:1880` to access nodered (the port 1880 from vagrant VM is mapped to port 1880 in host machine.).

-Mosquitto is listening in localhost:1883 (See mosquitto/readme.md for details.)
+Mosquitto is listening in localhost:1883, **both** in the host machine and in the VM (See mosquitto/readme.md for details.)

-InfluxDb is listening http on localhost:8086.
+InfluxDb is listening http on localhost:8086,  **both** in the host machine and in the VM.
 It exposes its own /health endpoint (See influxdb/readme.md for details.)

 ### Run Integration tests
 The project Shirka.Domotics.Test tests all the /health endpoints exposed by nodered and reports results.
-Can be run both in vagrant VM and in host machine, if host has dotnet installed as well.
+Can be run in the host machine as well if dotnet is installed.
+Otherwise, into VM.
 ```
 cd <root-folder>/Shirka.Domotics.Tests
 dotnet test